DazzlingFugu/ember-fr-guides-source/CONTRIBUTING.md

 ### 1. Don't translate the code / translate the UI data

 Don't translate variable names in code blocks.
-Most French-speaker devs have their code base in English, the purpose of this translation is to explain Ember concepts in a more accessible language.
+Most French-speaker devs have their codebase in English, the purpose of these translations is to explain Ember concepts in a more accessible language.
 In the code blocks, translate the UI-related elements, what a French user would see on the page or would hear when using a screen reader.

 ```diff
   <button type="button" class="image large" {{on "click" this.toggleSize}}>